A heartbroken mom of a newborn is advising parents to be careful about who touches their infants.

-On Monday, July 17, the mother posted a desperate message on Facebook.
+On Monday, about a week later, the mother posted a desperate message on Facebook.

 “My heart is crushed, my baby is declining fast!”
 Nicole wrote.
 “She has no brain activity and her lungs and heart are failing along with her kidneys and liver.
 They are running out of options for her.”

 On Tuesday morning, Nicole delivered the news that their baby passed away: